Beyond Meritocracy

 It is common on the left to point out that replacing individual executives or politicians changes little, because the structures they operate within select for and reward certain behaviors regardless of who fills the role.
 Individual moral reform is not the answer; the structures must change.
 But this insight has an underexamined corollary.
 It is not only that structures constrain individual action.
 It is that institutional roles teach people to stop seeing their actions as morally significant: "work" comes to feel like a domain with its own rules, separate from the rest of life, where following orders is not quite the same as choosing to act.
 And the people affected by those actions become categories — "employee," "client," "applicant," "officer" — displacing need-perception with evaluative sorting: not "what does this person need?" but "do they meet the criteria?"
 The role trains a cognitive orientation — seeing through institutional categories rather than seeing the person — that makes it possible to treat people in ways we would never treat someone we recognized as a full human being with needs equal to our own.

 This role-reduction is not accidental.
 It is the mechanism through which class-structured institutions get people to participate in exploitation without experiencing it as such.
-It operates through what, elsewhere on this site, I have called meritocratic reasoning: the logic through which any form of class exploitation is rationalized and made to appear natural.
-The positive formulation — "those who contribute more deserve more" — sounds innocuous.
-But it is inseparable from its corollary: "those who are or do less deserve less."
-Together, they produce the cognitive infrastructure that allows us to treat different categories of people as deserving different treatment, and to experience this as reasonable rather than as a moral failure.
+It operates through what, elsewhere on this site, I have called meritocratic reasoning: the circular logic through which any form of class exploitation is rationalized — the subordinate's position is attributed to the subordinate rather than to the system that produced it.
+The vocabulary through which the attribution operates varies across class formations — individual achievement, civilizational stage, racial being, gendered nature, caste birth — but the logical structure is constant: the conditions that domination creates are cited as evidence that the dominated occupy their position through their own deficiency.
+This produces the cognitive infrastructure that allows us to treat different categories of people as deserving different treatment, and to experience this as reasonable rather than as a moral failure.

 When we act within institutional roles, meritocratic reasoning does double duty.
 It justifies the institution's treatment of those it affects (the denied claimant didn't meet the criteria; the fired worker wasn't productive enough), and it justifies our own compliance (I'm just doing my job; I need to earn a living; this is how the system works).
 The role becomes a shield — not only against external accountability, but against our own moral awareness.
 "I was just doing my job" is structurally a claim to innocence: by attributing the action to the institution rather than to the self, the performer maintains the moral status of someone who has not chosen to harm.
 The role does not merely suspend moral agency; it preserves the performer's moral identity intact through actions that would otherwise destroy it.